Building Your Classroom Library

-In the Scholastic Principal and Administrator’s Report (2018), they found that the average United States classroom contains 254 books with 31% of classroom libraries containing fewer than 50 books.
+In the Scholastic Principal and Administrator’s Report (2018), they found that the average United States classroom contains 254 books with 31% of classroom libraries containing fewer than 50 books; yet, a classroom library is one of the most important things a classroom can have.

 Friends.
 That’s devastating.